-Item Description

-SOURCE IP Set a sending source IP.
+Item Description SOURCE IP Set a sending source IP.

-b) Tap START to se et the sending source.
+b) Tap START to set the sending source.

-ive route is shared, it will not stop on the GPS even if the active route DIS.
+• When the Active route is shared, it will not stop on the GPS even if the active route stops with ECDIS.
 To stop the active route on the GPS, refer to "4.6.3 Ending a route".